 Starting Marjoram From Seed

-After soaking, plant your marjoram seeds 12 inches apart, covering each seed with about 1/4 inch of soil.
+After soaking, sow your marjoram seeds 12 inches apart, covering each seed with about 1/4 inch of soil.
 Water the seeds gently and keep the soil around them moist.
 You'll see seedlings poking up through the ground in about 14 to 21 days.

-If you wish to start earlier, plant your marjoram seeds in seed trays eight to 10 weeks before the last frost.
+If you wish to start earlier, sow your marjoram seeds in seed trays eight to 10 weeks before the last frost.
 Place the seed trays in a warm area where you can keep the soil temperature around 70 degrees Fahrenheit.
 Keep the soil moist but don't let it get soggy.

 Marjoram seedlings need lots of light.
 If you start them indoors, place them under a light for 16 hours a day and turn off the light for eight hours every night.
 Adjust the height of the light as the seedlings grow, keeping them 3 or 4 inches beneath the light source.
-Use an LED grow light rather than an incandescent bulb, as the incandescent will get too hot.
+Use an LED grow light rather than an incandescent bulb, as the incandescent bulb will get too hot.

 Starting Marjoram From a Seedling

-After the last frost, place your seedlings outdoors.
+After the last frost, transplant your seedlings outdoors.
 Leave them outside for a few hours at a time and leave them out a little longer every day for about a week.
 When the young plants have adjusted to the outdoor climate, it's time to transplant them.

 Space your planting holes 12 inches apart, making each one deep enough to cover the entire root ball of the marjoram seedling.
 Water the newly planted seedlings and mulch around them about 2 inches deep to minimize competition from weeds while the plants are still young.